 c.
 The Disease of Centrism

-The power of the 1%’s control and reinforcement of the Overton Window can be powerfully seen within the disease of centrism, people who are so radically brainwashed that they become so proudly entrenched in their programmed belief and fear of change that they are willing to fight to prevent real progress and change.
+The power of the 1%’s control and reinforcement of the Overton Window can be powerfully seen within the disease of centrism, people who are so radically brainwashed (and/or ignorant) that they become so proudly entrenched in their programmed belief and fear of change that they are willing to fight to prevent real progress and change.
 They are the 1%’s sleeper agents responsible for manufacturing social complicity in stopping change dead in its tracks and for fomenting the people’s enslavement.
 Centrists become one the most effective social barriers to real change and progress for themselves and for society at large.